open-mmlab/mmaction2/configs/recognition/tsm/README.md

 1. The **gpus** indicates the number of gpu we used to get the checkpoint.
 It is noteworthy that the configs we provide are used for 8 gpus as default.
    According to the [Linear Scaling Rule](https://arxiv.org/abs/1706.02677), you may set the learning rate proportional to the batch size if you use different GPUs or videos per GPU, e.g., lr=0.01 for 4 GPUs x 2 video/gpu and lr=0.08 for 16 GPUs x 4 video/gpu.
-2. The **inference_time** is got by this [benchmark script](/tools/analysis/benchmark.py), where we use the sampling frames strategy of the test setting and only care about the model inference time, not including the IO time and pre-processing time.
-For each setting, we use 1 gpu and set batch size (videos per gpu) to 1 to calculate the inference time.

 <!--  3.
 The values in columns named after "reference" are the results got by training on the original repo, using the same model settings.
 The checkpoints for reference repo can be downloaded [here](https://download.openmmlab.com/mmaction/recognition/tsm/tsm_reference_ckpt.rar).
 4. There are two kinds of test settings for Something-Something dataset, efficient setting (center crop x 1 clip) and accurate setting (Three crop x 2 clip), which is referred from the [original repo](https://github.com/mit-han-lab/temporal-shift-module/tree/8d53d6fda40bea2f1b37a6095279c4b454d672bd).